weaselsanddragon/CS207-project/README.md

 - on the same end of the resistor of pins 3-10 attach a wire and connect that to your paper piano one wire per key
 - to help connect the wire to the paper use either a metal paperclip, tape or both

-NOTE: If using tape it may effect the values read for your paper capsense and my need to edit some lines of code
+NOTE: If using tape it may effect the values read for your paper capsense and you may need to edit some lines of code

 Steps on how to build speaker:
 - attach a wire from pin 11 to speaker